-2. The butter must be softened before it’s added to the frosting!
+2. Be sure to soften the butter before adding it to the chocolate ganache!
 If you forget to take it out of the fridge a few hours before baking, you can use the microwave.
 To do so, cut the stick into tablespoon-sized pieces, remove wrapper and heat in 7 second intervals until softened.

 3. Lastly, the instructions note that you must refrigerate the ganache frosting for 30 minutes before whipping it.
 This is an important step - otherwise, the frosting won’t have time to set and you won't get the right texture to top the brownies.
 It’s worth the 30 minute wait - once it sets, it whips up perfectly in about 30 seconds!